rajesh-ranjan-git/MongoDBInDepth/README.md

     => Mongos - Mongos provide an interface between the client applications and the mongo cluster.
 Mongos acts as a query router to the sharded cluster.
     => Config Servers - Config servers store metadata and configuration settings for the MongoDB sharded cluster.

-37. Th Join clause is a key feature of Relational DB.
+37. The Join clause is a key feature of Relational DB.
 What is the MongoDB equivalent if any and are there any limitations?

     > $lookup operator is the equivalent of Join in MongoDB
     > The $lookup operator has a significant disadvantage in that it does not work with sharded collections.
 It's worth noting that, rather than looking for a direct equivalent to Join, MongoDB developers often simply denormalize the data, eliminating the need for a Join equivalent.